• Home

 Speaking of foreheads.
 Got a smaller forehead?
 Be careful to avoid bangs that are too heavy.
 They can overpower your entire look.

-When going for DIY curtain bangs with scissors remember the one rule you can NEVER EVER violate.
+Still when going for DIY curtain bangs with scissors remember the one rule you can NEVER EVER violate.
 You must cut your wavy hair dry.
 Otherwise you’re depending on clairvoyance as to how much shrinkage to allow for.

 An alternative way to get all chic would be rather than leaving them natural run over your fringe once with a straightener.
 Then see how much fun a fringe so styled is to flaunt.